xshalan/Data-Structure-and-Algorithms-in-Java-Implementation/Chapter3-Notes.md

 ---
 ### Recursion
 A method that call itself.
 "Recursive Call."
+Divide the problem into sub-problems with the same general structure as the original problem.
 By reducing the problem to smaller subproblems.
 1. Useful for problems that have repeated structural form. e.g 'File System'
 2. MUST have a `base case` --> Fixed condition.